 The origins of modern responsible finance began with microfinance and can be traced back to the mid-1960s, when a number of multilateral institutions, government agencies, and non-profit organizations began creating affordable microcredit programs as part of their greater economic development agendas to assist the world’s poor.
 Many of these programs grew into what we know today as Microfinance Institutions (MFIs), which operate in a niche largely untapped by traditional banks.

-Most regulated banks have chosen not to enter this market as low-income, underbanked populations are perceived to be higher credit risks and a higher cost to serve, at MicroVest, we think otherwise.
+While most traditional banks have chosen not to enter this market due to the perception that low-income, underbanked populations are higher credit risks and incur a higher cost to serve, at MicroVest, we think otherwise.

 MicroVest was founded in 2003 by CEO/CIO Gil Crawford, the Mennonite Economic Development Associates (MEDA) and global nonprofit, CARE.
 At the time, CARE and MEDA were managing in-house microfinance portfolios but encountered roadblocks as the limits to scaling microfinance through a purely philanthropic model became apparent.
 At that time, virtually all responsible microfinance programs were carried out through non-profit or non-government entities, which were experienced at spending or donating money, not lending it.
 Due to early operational misalignment, many early microfinance institutions were unable to manage a financially sustainable business model.